godotengine/godot-docs/classes/class_labelsettings.rst

 Description
 -----------

 **LabelSettings** is a resource that provides common settings to customize the text in a :ref:`Label<class_Label>`.
 It will take priority over the properties defined in :ref:`Control.theme<class_Control_property_theme>`.
-The resource can be shared between multiple labels and changed on the fly, so it's convenient and flexible way to setup text style.
+The resource can be shared between multiple labels and changed on the fly, making it a convenient and flexible way to set up text style.

 .. rst-class:: classref-reftable-group